Planning for CloudBees CI on modern cloud platforms

 If you have a load balancer installed, verify that it points to worker nodes on the port of the Ingress service and that it has health checks.

-CloudBees recommends terminating on the load balancer so that the load balancer’s performance is affected and not the operations center or the controller host.
+CloudBees recommends terminating on the load balancer so that the load balancer performance is affected and not the operations center or the controller host.

 The DNS entry should point to the Ingress Controller that was created.
 The external load balancer needs to drive traffic to the Ingress Controller.

 The load balancer should have one of the following: a Kubernetes component, F5 and HA proxy, or worker nodes in a round-robin arrangement.
-For more information, see the Kubernetes documentation.
+For more information, refer to the Kubernetes documentation.

 Determine if SSL certificates are required for your environment and if so, where they will be obtained from.